 - Look for clubs that have some ‘barriers to entry’, i.e. they only allow membership from the type of organisations or levels of experience you are looking to model.
-Even if you don’t yet meet their full membership criteria, very often they have open events you maybe able to attend in the interim, meaning you can still connect with other like-minded individuals as you and your business grows.
+Even if you don’t yet meet their full membership criteria, very often they have open events you may be able to attend in the interim, meaning you can still connect with other like-minded individuals as you and your business grow.

-- Use your supplier base (such as your bank or accountant) to facilitate introductions to other liked-minded people.
+- Use your supplier base (such as your bank or accountant) to facilitate introductions to other like-minded people.